 This course includes an in-depth inquiry into the anatomical and physiological process associated with the occurrence of injuries to athletes and the physically active.
 By recognizing the signs and symptoms and then interpreting results of special tests, the student develops techniques and methods with which to accurately evaluate and determine the extent of injury sustained.
 Laboratory experiences are used to supplement classroom instruction.
-Prerequisites: AT 220 and BIOL 250
+Prerequisites: AT 220 and BIOL 250, acceptance to the Athletic Training Program or permission of the instructor

-AT 340 Practicum I in Athletic Training (1)
+AT 340 Practicum in Athletic Injury Assessment (1)